Talcum Powder Lawsuit

 Talcum Powder Causes Ovarian Cancer

-As early as 1994, cancer patients' rights organizations explicitly lodged complaints about the talc particle and malignancy connection in genital talc powder products.
+As early as 1994, ovarian cancer patients' rights organizations explicitly lodged complaints about the talc particle and malignancy connection in genital talc powder products.
 Mining companies have listed cancer warnings on talc safety data sheets since 2006.

 Research shows that talc can also cause lung cancer - specifically, mesothelioma, a lung disease that affects the linings between the torso's organs.
 Scientists believe the company's talc powder caused the malignancy due to asbestos contamination.